Life Insurance 101

 Limited-Pay policies can be an effective way to hedge any inflation or underlying investment risk.
 For example, a universal life policy with an underlying equity investment might project a payment period of 15 years, but if the markets tank, the insured may have to pay up for more years than that.

-Thanks to the team at LSM Insurance (affiliate) for sharing some finer details about life insurance, and then some.
+Thanks to the team at LSM Insurance for helping me with this post – sharing some information about life insurance.